GabMartino/TransformerForDummies/README.md

 - Add padding tokens to bring all the sentences to have the same lenght;
 - create a mask that "block" the softmax function to consider this token that are uninformative.

 ## The Padding Mask: requires a paragraph for itself...
+Q&A
 ### 1) What if I do not want to use multiple sentences??
 That means BATCH SIZE = 1?

 ### ***<p style="text-align:center;">In this case we don't need a padding mask</p>***